 Milk has a very important role in baking, as it provides moisture and tenderness to your dough.
 It’s usually the liquid that helps transport the flavors throughout your cakes and pastries, and also acts as a leavening agent.
 Cream, however, has a high-fat content and can be whipped into a lovely whipped cream and used in frosting.
 Here’s how you can substitute your dairy milk and cream for cleaner plant based options when baking.

 Soy milk is very similar in consistency to dairy milk, as opposed to alternatives such as almond milk and coconut beverage, which tend to be more watery.
-That’s why soy milk is one of the best alternatives to use in your baking.
+That’s why high protein soy milk is one of the best alternatives to use in your baking.
 Replace 1:1 with dairy milk, and use in any recipe that calls for milk.

 When subbing out dairy milk, we typically look for similar taste and texture.
 Almond milk has a similar taste, however, the texture is much more watery than milk.
 A solution is to make your own homemade almond milk and adjust the amount of water you add accordingly (less water means it’ll be creamier), or to add 1 tsp of cornstarch to 1 cup cold almond milk and microwave for about a minute.
 Then, let cool and use normally, replacing 1:1 with dairy milk.
 Almond milk works best in baking, and does especially well with muffins, cakes, and bread.
 Just keep in mind that using almond milk may mean less baking time, so you’ll want to check on your baked goods bit earlier.